Local governments and contaminated property

 - eminent domain according to ch.
 32, Wis.
 Stats.;

-- using stewardship funds; or
+- using stewardship funds (and an agreement with DNR); or

-- acquisition from another eligible LGU.
+- acquisition from another exempt LGU.

 A local government is not responsible for investigating or cleaning up hazardous substances, including contaminated soil and groundwater, at property acquired through one of the above methods, as long as the LGU: